NovaViper/aalis/README.md

 ./aalis.sh
 ```

+## Changelog
+See [CHANGELOG](CHANGELOG) to see how the script has changed over time

+## Plans?
+I have alot more planned for the script!
+See [PLANNED](PLANNED.md) to see what other things I have in store for the script.

 ## CREDIT
 - The latest of the script is based on Chris Titus' [ArchTitus installer](https://github.com/ChrisTitusTech/ArchTitus), which allowed for AUR packages to be possible to be installed as well as various new functionality.